 The Good News

 Nevertheless, there is an interesting wrinkle to this story.
-Leading neuroscientists, foremost among them Dr. Martin Teicher at Harvard University, have theorized, on the basis of considerable research, that many of these seemingly negative effects are best understood as survival-based alterations that are actually highly adaptive.
+Leading neuroscientists, foremost among them Dr. Martin Teicher at Harvard University, have demonstrated, on the basis of considerable research, that many of these seemingly negative effects are best understood as survival-based alterations that are actually highly adaptive.

 In other words, while these changes in the brain are associated with a number of problems, they came about to help people survive in the face of ongoing trauma as well as to anticipate and prepare for living in a world that continues to be dangerous and hostile.